15 Best Biotech Venture Capital Firms

 Image of Longitude Capital - Top VCs in Biotechnology

-• Industries of focus: Biotechnology and medical technology
+• Industries of focus: Biotechnology, Medical Technology

 • Geographical presence: Menlo Park, California